An inhomogeneous most likely path formalism for proton computed tomography: Methods

 Similar to relative scattering power, we may define the \emph{relative stopping power} (RStP), $\hat{S}$, as the stopping power in the material, $S$, divided by the stopping power in water, $S_\mathrm{w}$, at the same energy.
 That is,

-Gottschalk \citep{gottschalkRadioProtons} notes that RStP exhibits negligible energy dependence in the range of 3 to 300 MeV.
-This is demonstrated for anatomical materials in the following subsection.
-Now, if we know the material through which the proton is passing, we may calculate the stopping power by simply multiplying the stopping power in water by the relative stopping power for that material,
+Note that the RStP is weakly energy dependent, however the effect for most materials and energies encountered clinically can be assumed negligible.
+This is explored in more detail in section \ref{cataloguesec}.
+Now, if the material through which the proton is passing is known, then one may calculate the stopping power by simply multiplying the stopping power in water by the RStP for that material,

 In the proposed use of this method, the current estimate of RStP from the reconstructed pCT image will be used to approximate RStP in each voxel.
 The forward and backward Euler methods can now be alternatively written, respectively, as